jresis/mlb-free-agent-analysis/README.md

 # MLB Player Projection Analysis

 ## Introduction
 For this project, I observed statistics from 3173 hitters and 1298 pitchers from 2008-2020.
 The data was obtained from Baseball-Reference.com.
 The main goal is to predict player value, encompassed in a statistic called Wins Above Replacement (WAR).
-The scale for WAR is approximately as follows for one full season: 2=average, 5=all-star, 8=MVP.

 During the analysis, I seeked to answer the following questions:
 1. Which types of players tend to last longer in the league?